myriadrf/LimeSuiteNG/docs/development/packaging/condaMetaPkgRecipe.rst

    cd <repo root>
    conda-build .conda\metapkg\ -m .conda\build_config.yaml

 Conda will start building metapackages and sub-packages.
 The ``build_config.yaml`` file alongside the ``-m`` flag enables package build from locally stored source code.
 To build from git ``develop`` branch, omit the flag and arguments.
-After successfull build, conda packages are populated in ``<radioconda install root>\envs\<your custom env>\conda-bld\win-64`` directory.
+After successfull build, conda packages are populated in ``<radioconda install root>\envs\<your custom env>\conda-bld\`` directory.
 Radioconda install root can be found using the following conda command:

 .. code-block:: bash